How to Spend Just One Day in Lucknow

 Defending the stepwell

-It was done on purpose.
-They were 'mirror wells'.
+This was done on purpose.
+They were ‘mirror wells’.

-Further into the bowli complex, there's less light coming in.
-So the garrison for the bowli use ponds placed at the bottom of stair approaches, to determine whether approaching soldiers wore their own colours, or were British redcoats.
+Further into the bowli complex, there’s less light coming in.
+So the garrison for the bowli used ponds placed at the bottom of stair approaches, to determine whether approaching soldiers wore their own colours, or were British redcoats.
 If the reflection showed red, they would shoot while still being unseen themselves.